-Central Park Conservancy raises 75% of Central Park's annual Parkwide expense budget and is responsible for the day to day maintenance and operations that keep the Park beautiful and vibrant.
+The Central Park Conservancy raises 75% of the Park's annual budget and is responsible for the work essential to keeping Central Park beautiful.

-Thanks to the generosity of many individuals, corporations, foundations, and the City of New York, Central Park Conservancy has invested nearly $700 million to date into the Park, making it a model for urban parks worldwide.
-We provide 75% of Central Park's $58.3 million annual operating budget, and are responsible for all aspects of Park maintenance, as well as capital improvements and restorations.
+Thanks to the generosity of many individuals, corporations, foundations, and the City of New York, the Central Park Conservancy has invested over $875 million to date into the Park, making it a model for urban parks worldwide.
+We provide 75% of Central Park's $67 million annual operating budget, and are responsible for all aspects of Park maintenance, as well as capital improvements and restorations.

 Central Park is a masterpiece of landscape architecture created to provide a scenic retreat from urban life for the enjoyment of all and, in so doing, helps establish New York's place among the great cities of the world.
 As the organization entrusted with the responsibility of caring for New York's most important public space, our work is founded on the belief that citizen leadership and private philanthropy are key to ensuring that the Park and its essential purpose endure.

-In 2013, the City of New York awarded a new 10-year management agreement to Central Park Conservancy.
-Originally signed in 1998, and renewed in 2006, the 2013 agreement affirmed the City's confidence in its more than 33-year partnership with Central Park Conservancy in jointly managing Central Park.
+In 2013, the City of New York awarded a new, 10-year management agreement to the Central Park Conservancy.
+Originally signed in 1998, and renewed in 2006, the 2013 agreement affirmed the City's confidence in its more than 35-year partnership with the Central Park Conservancy in jointly managing Central Park.

-In consideration for the services Central Park Conservancy performs on the City's behalf, it receives an annual fee from the City, determined using a formula that requires the Conservancy to annually raise and spend a specified minimum amount of private funds in the Park.
-Since 1980, Central Park Conservancy has invested nearly $700 million in Central Park to support Park operations, capital improvements, and public programs for Park visitors and volunteers.
+In consideration for the services the Central Park Conservancy performs on the City's behalf, it receives an annual fee from the City, determined using a formula that requires the Conservancy to annually raise and spend a specified minimum amount of private funds in the Park.
+Since 1980, the Central Park Conservancy has invested $875 million in Central Park to support Park operations, capital improvements, and public programs for Park visitors and volunteers.

-Central Park Conservancy is a private, not-for-profit organization.
-Its diverse governing board includes a cross section of individuals including City officials, mayoral appointees, and individuals that represent the community that uses the Park.
-There are 43 General Trustees, five Trustees appointed by the Mayor of the City of New York, four Ex Officio Trustees including the Parks Commissioner, the Borough President of Manhattan, the Central Park Administrator, and the President of the Women's Committee, and 13 Life Trustees.
+The Central Park Conservancy’s diverse governing board includes a cross-section of individuals including City officials, mayoral appointees, and individuals that represent the community that uses the Park.
+There are 43 General Trustees; 5 Trustees appointed by the Mayor of the City of New York; 4 Ex-Officio Trustees including the Parks Commissioner, the Borough President of Manhattan, the Central Park Administrator, and the President of the Women's Committee; 9 Life Trustees; and 4 Founding Trustees.
 Together, these individuals work toward the common goal of preserving and enhancing Central Park for future generations.